KF-Art/icewm-personal-tunning/README.md

 Personal customization of IceWM on mainly, Void Linux.

 <H1>Overview</H1>
 IceWM is a lightweight window manager used on distributions like AntiX, but by default its very...
 W95-like.
 So I decided to customize at the maximum that I can.
 This is the result.

 Keybindings are processed via <code>sxkhd</code> instead of IceWM built-in one (because I didn't realized that IceWM already has its own script to setup keybindings, but you are free to use it).
 IceWM's taskbar were replaced by xfce4-panel, but you can also use the IceWM's one. uLauncher is used as app launcher.
 Materia-Manjaro-Dark-B with some modifications is the selected WM theme. <code>lxappearance</code> and Qt5ct are used to customize desktop themes.
-I used Nemo as the default file manager, and Tilix is the selected terminal emulator (also I reccomend QTerminal and <code>xfce4-terminal</code>).
+I used Nemo as the default file manager, and Tilix is the selected terminal emulator (also I recommend QTerminal and <code>xfce4-terminal</code>).

 This guide is focused on Void Linux, and in the future, Artix.
 Feel free to add or remove everything as you need and/or want in your setup.
 This is just a guide.